bazelbuild/continuous-integration/buildkite/README.md

 ## Pull Requests

 Bazel accepts contributions via pull requests.
-Contributions by members of the [bazelbuild] organisation as well as members of individual repositories (i.e. rule maintainers) are automatically whitelisted and will be build and tested on [Buildkite] automatically.
+Contributions by members of the [bazelbuild] organisation as well as members of individual repositories (i.e. rule maintainers) are whitelisted automatically will immediately be build and tested on [Buildkite].

 An external contribution first needs to be verified by a project member and these contributions will display a pending status named *Verify Pull Request*.